TBK-2002/higher_education_website/README.md

 A demo for a University Website.

 The Web Application is developed with two different approaches:
   - Using plain HTML, CSS, and Javascript taking advantage of AJAX and local storage.
+(Plain_HTML_CSS_JS branch)
   - Using django framework

 The website contains the following entities: